patrickposner/easy-wp-cookie-popup/readme.txt

 == GPDR-Compliance ==

-Cookimise not autmatically makes your site GDRP-compliant.
+Cookii not autmatically makes your site GDRP-compliant.
 Please seek independent legal adivce since GPDR is a very unique topic for each website.

 === CODING STANDARDS MADE IN GERMANY ===

-The plugin is coded with **modern PHP** and **WordPress standards** in mind.
+The plugin is coded with **modern PHP** and **WordPress coding standards** in mind.
 It’s fully OOP code.
-It’s highly extendable for developers threw several action and filter hooks.
+It’s highly extendable for developers with several action and filter hooks.
-Quickster keep your store performance in mind.
+Cookii keep your store performance in mind.
 Every script is **loaded conditionally** and all input and output data is secured.

-=== THEME COMPATIBILITY ===

-The product tables from Quickster supports all well-written WooCommerce Themes.
-The bulk add to cart function underneath every order form also supports update for mini carts.

 === MULTI-LANGUAGE ===

 All major texts and information can be modified from the admin area of Cookii.
 The plugin is **fully translatable** in your language.
-At the moment there are only en_EN, but you can easily add your preferred language as a .po/.mo.
+At the moment there are only en_EN and de_DE, but you can easily add your preferred language as a .po/.mo.
 It’s also fully compatible with WPML and Polylang.

 == Screenshots ==
-1. Cookie Optin-Box in frontend
+1. Cookie Optin-Box in frontend (bottom)
-2. Cookii General Cookie Settings
+2. Cookie Optin-Box in frontend (bottom-right)
-3. Cookii GDPR Settings
+3. Cookii GDPR admin settings

 == Installation ==

-Cookii GDPR Cookie Consent Solution is simple to install:
+Cookii GDPR Cookie Consent Plugin for WordPress is simple to install:

 1. Download the .zip'
 1. Unzip
 1. Upload  the directory to your '/wp-content/plugins' directory
-1. Go to the plugin management page and enable the Cookii GDPR Consent Solution Plugin
+1. Go to the plugin management page and enable the Cookii GDPR Consent WordPress Plugin
 1. Browse to Settings > Cookii
-1. Customise your cookie notification, style settings (pro) and GDPR settings.
+1. Customise your text, design and script settings.

 == Changelog ==